 We’re breaking in our fourth George Foreman grill and possibly my (Gerry) favorite of them all.
-The new George Foreman grill is an indoor/outdoor type, like my last, that has a stand that makes it perfect for grilling on the back deck.
+Our new George Foreman grill is an indoor/outdoor type, like my last one, that has a stand that makes it perfect for grilling on the back deck.

 Our History With George Foreman

-I’ve come to love the idea of the electric grill, as there’s so much less work involved then there is with the charcoal or propane variety.
+I’ve come to love the idea of the electric grill, as there’s so much less work involved than there is with the charcoal or propane variety.
 The format of the George Foreman grill has really evolved over the last 25 years in so many shapes and sizes.
-“The champ” which is the original small tabletop is still going strong.
-There are the larger family size grills, like my new one, a deep fryer and roaster just to name a few.
+“The Champ” which is the original small tabletop is still going strong.
+There are the larger family-size grills, like my new one, a deep fryer, and a roaster just to name a few.

 Background on the George Foreman